AUfluids/OpenFOAM-on-GenomeDK/README.md

 #### 7. Check if OpenFOAM works by executing solver names and utilities.
 If not known, you may consider compiling them again.

 # Structure bash script
-Here is an example of a "run" bash script you can use to run the code (Notice the use of "mpiexec" for running the code).
+Here is a simple example of a "run" bash script you can use to run the code (Notice the use of "mpiexec" for running the code).

 ```
 #!/bin/bash